-One of the area’s highlights is the fishing village of Husavik to the north-east of Akureyri, one of the country’s oldest settlements.
-It has been colloquially dubbed the whale-watching capital of Europe due to the incredible wealth of life in its bountiful waters, and you are welcome to add on a tour to experience this up close.
+One of the area's highlights is the fishing village of Husavik to the northeast of Akureyri, one of the country's oldest settlements.
+It has been colloquially dubbed the whale-watching capital of Europe due to the incredible wealth of life in its bountiful waters, and you are welcome to add a tour to experience this up close.

 This spectacular area boasts vast bodies of serene water that are bursting with birdlife and surrounded by stunning flora, as well as some fascinating geological marvels.
 These include rows of strange pseudocraters and the lava fortress of Dimmuborgir.

 Around Myvatn, you can also find some stark geothermal areas that contrast dramatically with the serenity of the lakes.
-Namaskard is most notable, with dozens of hissing steam vents billowing out poisonous gases across a barren mountain pass.
+Namaskard is most notable, with dozens of hissing steam vents billowing poisonous gases across a barren mountain pass.

-To enjoy the geothermal forces of north Iceland’s nature in a more serene way, you can organise admission into the Myvatn Nature Baths when booking.
+To enjoy the geothermal forces of north Iceland's nature in a more serene way, you can organize admission into the Myvatn Nature Baths when booking.
 This more traditional Icelandic spa has a wealth of amenities and spectacular surrounding landscapes.

-You’ll retire for the night in the Lake Myvatn Area.
+You'll retire for the night in the Lake Myvatn area.

 Most notable amongst these is the most powerful waterfall in Europe, Dettifoss.
 It thunders with incredible force into a barren canyon of black lava rock, providing an ominous yet unforgettable atmosphere.
 Just up and downriver from Dettifoss are two equally impressive waterfalls, Selfoss and Hafragilsfoss.

-Near to these sites is another wonder of north-east Iceland, Asbyrgi canyon.
-Shaped like an enormous horseshoe, early Icelanders could only believe something so beautiful was divinely created, thinking it was the hoofprint of Odin’s steed.
+Near to these sites is another wonder of northeast Iceland, Asbyrgi canyon.
+Shaped like an enormous horseshoe, early Icelanders could only believe something so beautiful was divinely created, thinking it was the hoofprint of Odin's steed.
 With sheer-sided cliffs and abundant forest within, hours can be spent hiking around this site.

-Once you reach Egilsstadir, you’ll be on the cusp of the East Fjords; you are welcome to detour to the coastline for some incredible mountain and sea views, with the spectacular Borgarfjordur Eystri most highly recommended.
+Once you reach Egilsstadir, you'll be on the cusp of the East Fjords.
+You are welcome to detour to the coastline for some incredible mountain and sea views, with the spectacular Borgarfjordur Eystri most highly recommended.

 Those seeking a hot spring experience can find a luxurious option near Egilsstadir at the Vok Baths.
 Level with a beautiful lake, these pools are the epitome of serenity, and the site also boasts saunas and a restaurant.